joeyyy09/PassMan/README.md

 ## 🚀 Features
 - 🔒 Secure storage of user passwords in an encrypted database
 - 🔐 Use of RSA algorithm to encrypt and decrypt user passwords
-- 🔑 Automatic password generation for strong and unique passwords
 - 🌟 Simple and intuitive user interface for easy password management
 - 🗝️ Public Private key encrytion for maximum security
 - 🚫 Private key is not stored anywhere in our databases
-- 🌎 Multi-language support (English and Spanish)

 ## 💻 Technologies Used
 - MongoDB as the database